Read the Revolution

 A Revolution in EatingNovember 23, 2016

-In A Revolution in Eating: How the Quest for Food Shaped America, James E. McWilliams takes the reader on a culinary tour of Colonial America - from the British West Indies to the regional cuisines of the Thirteen Colonies in the 17th and 18th centuries.
-The meat of the book focuses on the many ways British colonists, Native Americans, and African slaves influenced and adapted to new ingredients, landscapes, cooking methods, and attitudes about food.
+In A Revolution in Eating: How the Quest for Food Shaped America, James E. McWilliams takes the reader on a culinary tour of Colonial America — from the British West Indies to the regional cuisines of the 13 colonies in the 17th and 18th centuries.
+The book focuses on the many ways British colonists, Native Americans, and enslaved people of African descent influenced and adapted to new ingredients, landscapes, cooking methods, and attitudes about food.
 We also learn about the evolution of regional American foodways from the self-sufficient farms of New England to the establishment of rice as the staple cash crop in the Carolinas.

 The following excerpt illustrates how with the publication of the first American cookbook in 1796, Americans were cooking up a "culinary Declaration of Independence" by introducing uniquely American recipes alongside the traditional British ones.